AlexanderPfeifer/4thSemester-LightsOut---First-Person-Horror-Game/README.md

 I made this as part of my 4th semester project, I was responsible for programming and project management.

-For an in-depth look into the project, check out my portfolio: https://alexanderpfeifer06.wixsite.com/gameplayprogrammer/lightsout
+For an in-depth look into the project, check it out on my portfolio: https://alexanderpfeifer06.wixsite.com/gameplayprogrammer/lightsout